cursedUs64-git/C_Injection_Engine_v2/README.md

 # Super Mario 64 C Injection Engine V2

-Super Mario 64 C Injection Tool by RealGrude and CalebV64.
+Super Mario 64 C Injection Tool by RealGrude, SuperMarioXerox13 and CalebV64.

 This is an example setup for injecting compiled C code into Super Mario 64.